Skip to content

 Sustainability

-Action to reduce our use of plastics and improve recyclability is a key focus.
+Action to reduce our use of plastics and improve recyclability is also a key focus.
 Through the FPF we have been trialling flexible plastic household collections in the UK over the past three years through the FlexCollect trial.
 Working with ten local authorities and 160,000 households, this trial has provided a blueprint for how flexible plastics (e.g. sachets, wrappers, packets) can be collected, sorted and sent for recycling, ahead of mandatory kerbside collections starting in 2027.

 Community

 In 2025 we donated over 1.9 million products to charity partners including Felix FareShare and In Kind Direct, supporting communities nationwide.
-The UK business participates every year in The Great Walk, our biggest annual fundraising event to raise money for our selected charity partners.
-Our brands also support communities with long-standing purpose driven campaigns.
-A good example is the Dove Self-Esteem Project, brought to life each year around the world with the Dove Day, for which hundreds of UK employees reached almost 5,000 young people in 2025 with self-esteem workshops.
+We work closely with our retail partners on national charity campaigns in store and online, further increasing the volume of donations we can make.
+The UK business participates every year in The Great Walk, our biggest annual fundraising event which has raised over £330,000 since its inception for several small charity partners.
+Our brands also support communities with campaigns such as the Dove Self-Esteem Project, for which hundreds of UK employees reached almost 5,000 young people in 2025 with ‘Dove Day’ self-esteem workshops.

 A Future for Growth